Safety and Security

 Understandably, churchwardens and PCCs have in some cases expressed real anxiety about the replacement costs involved.
 Ecclesiastical have now capped the cover they provide, with the upper limit varying depending on whether Smartwater and/or a roof alarm have been installed.
 Inevitably, this raises the question whether lead or other metals should be used, or whether cheaper alternative roof covering may be used.
 The anxiety is particularly acute in those cases where the building is extremely vulnerable through isolation or lack of effective means to maintain vigilance.
 It can seem pointless to re-use expensive metal coverings, only to have them disappear again within weeks or months.

-Historic England (formerly English Heritage) has issued a helpful statement of its own advice.
+Historic England (formerly English Heritage) have produced a helpful guidance note.
 The Chancellor will usually want to have Historic England’s views as he considers faculty applications in these circumstances (though he is not ultimately bound by them).